About Us

 The Unitarian Universalist Community of Charlotte is a Welcoming Congregation.
 We earned our Green Sanctuary Certification in June of 2019.

-For more information about our shared principles and their sources, we invite you to visit the website of our national association, The Unitarian Universalist Association of Congregations (UUA).
+Click here for more information about Unitarian Universalism, or visit the website of our national association, The Unitarian Universalist Association of Congregations (UUA).